michele-segata/plexe-data-extraction/README.md

    assign to those parameters in the post-processed R data file.
 More details later
- * `omnetpp_0.7-1.tar.gz`: this is the omnetpp `R` package that is needed to read OMNeT++ result files from within `R`.
+ * `omnetpp_0.7-1.tar.gz`: this is the omnetpp `R` package that is needed to read OMNeT++ result files from within `R`. **This is only needed if you are using OMNeT++ version 5**.
 CAREFUL: this is NOT the version you find online, but a version modified by me to re-introduce some features that were removed by the original authors.
 If you have the online version, please make sure to remove it and install this version by typing

   `R CMD INSTALL omnetpp_0.7-1.tar.gz`